-Dr. Louise Ivers is the Executive Director of the MGH Center for Global Health, an Associate Professor of Global Health and Social Medicine, and Associate Professor of Medicine at Harvard Medical School.
+Dr. Louise Ivers is the Executive Director of the MGH Center for Global Health, and Professor of Medicine at Harvard Medical School.
 She is a practicing infectious diseases physician at MGH, and works on the design, implementation, and evaluation of large-scale public health programs in resource-limited settings with the goal of achieving health equity.

 Dr. Ivers has spent her career providing care to the rural and urban poor, as well as engaged in patient-oriented investigation that offer solutions to barriers to healthcare.
 She has worked on healthcare delivery in India, Southeast Asia, and Africa.
 She was based in Haiti and served as Clinical Director and then Chief of Mission for Partners In Health, Haiti from 2003 until 2012 while then a faculty member at Brigham and Women’s Hospital, designed and implemented HIV/TB programs, and led responses to the major earthquake in Haiti in 2010, and a subsequent cholera epidemic.
 From 2015-2017 she was a member of the executive leadership team at Partners In Health, responsible for global strategic implementation.